-- 4.10.6 Further to the provisions of Section 43 and 49 of the Air Navigation Regulations, where the operator implements an FRMS to manage fatigue-related safety risks, the operator shall, as a minimum: - Incorporate scientific principles and knowledge within the FRMS; - Identify fatigue-related safety hazards and the resulting risks on an ongoing basis; - Ensure that remedial actions, necessary to effectively mitigate the risks associated with the hazards, are implemented promptly; - Provide for continuous monitoring and regular assessment of the mitigation of fatigue risks achieved by such actions; and - Provide for continuous improvement to the overall performance of the FRMS. - Note Until 6 November 2019, detailed requirements for an FRMS are in Appendix 7. - Note 1 As of 7 November 2019, detailed requirements for an FRMS are in Appendix 7. - Note 2 As of 7 November 2019, provisions on the protection of safety data, safety information and related sources are contained in Appendix 3 to Annex 19. - 4.10.7 It is recommended that, where the operator has an FRMS, it is integrated with the operator's SMS.

-Note: The integration of FRMS and SMS is described in the Manual for the Oversight of Fatigue Management maintain records for all its flight and cabin crew members of flight time, flight duty periods, duty periods, and rest periods for a period of time specified by CAAF.
+- 4.10.6 Further to the provisions of Section 43 and 49 of the Air Navigation Regulations, where the operator implements an FRMS to manage fatigue-related safety risks, the operator shall, as a minimum: - a) Incorporate scientific principles and knowledge within the FRMS; - b) Identify fatigue-related safety hazards and the resulting risks on an ongoing basis; - c) Ensure that remedial actions, necessary to effectively mitigate the risks associated with the hazards, are implemented promptly: - d) Provide for continuous monitoring and regular assessment of the mitigation of fatigue risks achieved by such actions; and - e) Provide for continuous improvement to the overall performance of the FRMS. - Note 1 As of 7 November 2019, detailed requirements for an FRMS are in Appendix 7. - Note 2 As of 7 November 2019, provisions on the protection of safety data, safety information and related sources are contained in Appendix 3 to Annex 19. - 4.10.7 It is recommended that, where the operator has an FRMS, it is integrated with the operator's SMS. - Note: The integration of FRMS and SMS is described in the Manual for the Oversight of Fatigue Management Approaches (ICAO Doc 9966). - 4.10.8 Further to the provisions of Section 50 and 51 of the Air Navigation Regulations, the operator shall maintain records for all its flight and cabin crew members of flight time, flight duty periods, duty periods, and rest periods for a period of time specified by CAAF.